-Lately I have been hooked on making my Italian Stromboli recipe.
+Since I have learned how to make my Italian Stromboli recipe, I have been hooked.
 I started when I was making so many loaves of my favorite bread, the best bread recipe I have ever made; turns out great every time.
 I usually make 12 loaves at a time.

 After I make the bread I usually wrap and freeze eight to ten loaves and bake two or four depending on what plans I have for it.
 One day when I was mixing the bread dough I thought I would make a pizza with one loaf portion of the dough.
 Then, I thought I make pizza all the time.
 I wanted to make something different.
 A Stromboli!